PARC/jace/README.md

 The non-code content in this repository is licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://github.com/PARC/jace/blob/master/CONTENT_LICENSE-CC-BY-NC-SA-4.md) (CC BY-NC-SA 4.0).
 A [quick summary](https://creativecommons.org/licenses/by-nc-sa/4.0/) of this license is that you ARE FREE to Share and Adapt PROVIDED that you Provide Attribution, Use Non-Commercially, and Share Alike.

-_For those interested in Commercial Use, please contact PARC, Inc._
+_For those interested in Commercial Use, please contact PARC, Inc. by email at engage@parc.com_